lindsayevans/scffld/docs/templates.md

 Parameters are defined using a YAML frontmatter block, separated from the rest of the template using three dashes (`---`).

-The only required parameter is `props` (even if it's empty), but it's a good idea to provide a default `outputDirectory`.
+None of the parameters are required, but it's a good idea to provide a default `outputDirectory`.

 ```yaml
 ---